MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-supported-config.md

 >Applies to: Windows Server 2025, Windows Server 2022, Windows Server 2019, Windows Server 2016

-Windows 10 and Windows Server 2016 and newer have new layers of protection built into the operating system to:
+Windows and Windows Server have new layers of protection built into the operating system to:

 - Safeguard against security breaches
 - Help block malicious attacks